Ruling alliance heading towards majority in Nepal election; NC emerging as largest party | Politics

 A party or a coalition needs 138 seats to win a clear majority.

-The Nepali Congress was set to emerge as the single-largest party after winning 39 seats alone under the direct voting system.
+The Nepali Congress (NC) was set to emerge as the single-largest party after winning 42 seats alone under the direct voting system.

-The CPN-UML partners - the Rastriya Prajatantra Party and Janata Samajwadi Party - have won four and two seats respectively.
+The CPN-UML partners - the Rastriya Prajatantra Party and Janata Samajwadi Party - have won five and three seats respectively.

 The newly-formed Rastriya Swatantra Party has won 7 seats.

-Lokatantrai Samajwadi Party and Janmat Party, both Madhesi parties --have won two and one seat respectively.
+Lokatantrai Samajwadi Party and Janmat Party -- both Madhesi parties --have won two and one seats respectively.

 Nagarik Unmukti Party has bagged two seats and Janamorcha and Nepal Majdoor Kisan Party have received one each.
 Five seats were won by independents and others.
 Elections to the House of Representatives (HoR) and seven provincial assemblies were held on Sunday.
 The counting of votes started on Monday.